chanceDira/VisitRwanda-DAO/README.md

 # VisitRwanda DAO

-VisitRwandaDAO -- a DAO for tourists of Rwanda that receive $VISITRWANDA whenever they visit Rwanda.
+🇷🇼VisitRwandaDAO -- a DAO for tourists of Rwanda that receive $VISITRWANDA whenever they visit Rwanda.

 ### **Welcome 👋**
  clone this repo and follow these commands: